lingohub/android-cdn-sdk/README.md

 }
 ```

-Lingohub needs to be wrapped around the activity context in order to replace strings immediately after LingoHub.update().
+Lingohub should be wrapped around the activity context in order to replace strings.
 If you want instant updates, we recommend implementing a BaseActivity class from which all your other Activity classes extend.
 Otherwise an App restart will make changes take effect.

 ```kotlin
 abstract class BaseActivity : AppCompatActivity(), LingohubUpdateListener {